 Actually, yes.
 There are several compelling reasons — some strategic, some philosophical — to work “for the good of it.”

 Working pro bono, as this is known, means donating a person’s time or expertise at no charge.
-As described by the Association of Registered Graphic Designers (which offers free downloadable guides on this topic), pro bono work is typically conducted for charitable, religious, community, education and other nonprofit organizations, though the term is also used when attorneys provide free legal services to clients who cannot afford to hire a lawyer.
+Pro bono work is typically conducted for charitable, religious, community, education and other nonprofit organizations, though the term is also used when attorneys provide free legal services to clients who cannot afford to hire a lawyer.

 The concept of pro bono freelance work for independent consultants in any field who offer skills and services for the good of it can also be an effective business strategy.